gdepeute/dae.notes/cust.oliverwyman.md

 - That would then be viewed by customers in their application
 - Fetch data once, and then distribute it into the different customer instances
 - How are they selling the product?
+- They are on a product journey they are on
+- Working with 5 pilot customers (for free) over the next few months
+- Beta toward the end of the year
+- Launch all of next year (100's?)
+- Looking for a ballpark figure ($50k) to understand what the final agreement might look like

 # Marsh/OliverWyman technical checkin 4/25/23